-The structure of a blockchain network must be dictated by the use case.
-These fundamental business decisions will vary according to your use case, but let's consider a few scenarios.
+The structure of a blockchain network will be dictated by the use case it's serving.
+There are too many options to give definitive guidance on every point, but let's consider a few scenarios.

 In contrast to development environments or proofs of concept, security, resource management, and high availability become a priority when operating in production.
 How many nodes do you need to satisfy high availability, and in what data centers do you wish to deploy them in to satisfy both the needs of disaster recovery and data residency?
 How will you ensure that your private keys and roots of trust remain secure?